Thirtynader/Guardian-Trade-Lite-MT5/README.md

 ## Notes
 - This EA does **not** open trades automatically.
 It only helps calculate position size.
 - Works on all symbols and timeframes.
+- **According to money management rules, I recommend always setting the risk percentage between 1% and 2%.**

 ---